breatheco-de/content/src/content/lesson/learn-html.md

 |Style   |`<style>`   |If we can’t or don’t want to import a CSS style sheet, we may also define styles directly on the HTML document inside this tag.
 This is a practice that we rarely recommend and should only be used when you don’t have any other choice.   |
 |Script   |`<script>`   |Used to add JavaScript code to the page.
 All of the JavaScript code must be contained in these tags that can be used also in the BODY, if desired.
 The difference is that any JavaScript code that we place in a style tag in the BODY won’t be available when the page begins to run (that’s exactly why the is HEAD is so useful).   |

-# **The \<body\> is Similar to any MS Word Document**
+# **Learn HTML \<body\>, it is Similar to any MS Word Document**

-Ok, now that we are familiar with the general and necessary structure of the page, lets review the tags we can and must use to define the content of the page.
+Ok, now that we had **learn HTML** structure, lets review the tags we can and must use to define the content of the page.

 Remember – for the fifteenth time – that a web page is…a text document!
 That’s right, if you knew the answer before you read it you are getting it!
 And, if not, don’t worry.
-We’ve never known of anyone who gets HTML and CSS rather quickly ;).
+We’ve never known of anyone who learn HTML and CSS rather quickly ;).

 Lets see how a website compares to a Word document: